About Lazarus Takawira, Background, Career, Death - Pindula

 Death

-Prominent sculptor Lazarus Takawira succumbed to Covid-19 on 13 January 2021 and will be buried on 14 January 2021.
+Prominent sculptor Lazarus Takawira succumbed to Covid-19 on 13 January 2021 and was buried on 14 January 2021.
 His death was confirmed by his friend Olivier Sultan on social media.
 "I am terribly sad to announce the death of my dear friend, sculptor Lazarus Takawira from Covid-19," he said.

 The National Arts Council of Zimbabwe (NACZ) director Nicholas Moyo described Takawira as a legend of Shona stone sculpture whose name is recognisable across the globe for his artworks.